ReactionRegistry – Reference Guide

 The full structure of each term in the list of reactants and of products

-is the triplet: (stoichiometry coefficient, name, reaction order)
+is the pair: (stoichiometry coefficient, chemical label)

 EXAMPLES of formats to use for each term in the lists of the reactants and of the products:

-"F" is taken to mean (1, "F", 1) - default stoichiometry and reaction order
+"F" is taken to mean (1, "F") - default stoichiometry

-(2, "F") is taken to mean (2, "F", 2) - stoichiometry coefficient used as default for reaction order
+(2, "F") is taken to mean (2, "F") - stoichiometry coefficient specified

-or simplified terms in various formats; for details, see above.
+or simplified terms in various formats; for details, see above

-or simplified terms in various formats; for details, see above.
+or simplified terms in various formats; for details, see above

 :return: Integer index of the newly-added reaction